SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 #### Properties
 ##### Subjects
-Events and commands from the camera are collected from and published to `Subjects`.
+Events and commands from the camera are collected from and published to `Subject`s.
-Here you set the names used for these `Subjects` to identify events and triggers for this specific camera.
+Here you set the names used for these `Subject`s to identify events and triggers for this specific camera.
-Each of these `Subjects` is published and becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using its name.
+Each of these `Subject`s is published and becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using its name.

 ###### Device input subjects
 | Subject name         | Description                                                                         |